 The ideal sleeping arrangement is different for every family.
 Some people sleep better knowing their children are within arm’s reach, and others need a little more space.
 If you think co-sleeping is right for your toddler, you just need to make sure that everyone is on board and that your bed is safe for your little one.

 There are some circumstances in which co-sleeping might not be the best idea.
-Keep in mind that your toddler probably needs more sleep than you do, and it might be easier for her to sleep through the night in a bed by themselves.
-It’s also important that Baby sleeps in a room with few distractions, so if you get up early or watch television at night, Baby might be better off in her own room.
+Keep in mind that your toddler probably needs more sleep than you do, and it might be easier for them to sleep through the night in a bed by themself.
+It’s also important that Baby sleeps in a room with few distractions, so if you get up early or watch television at night, Baby might be better off in their own room.
 If you, your partner, or your little one is opposed to the idea of co-sleeping, then it’s probably not a good idea for your family.
 If you have any questions, talk to your healthcare provider about whether co-sleeping is a good idea for Baby.

 How do I start co-sleeping?